jobor019/serialist/README.md

 ## License

-Once the first official release (1.0.0) is released, the library will be distributed under the MIT license.
+For now, the library is distributed under the AGPLv3.
+Once the first official release (1.0.0) is released, the library will be redistributed under the MIT license.